mdemblani/nodejs-freshsales-api/README.md

 ```

 ## Installation
 NPM package is not currently present.
-The only way possible wrtie now is using the git method
+The only way possible write now is using the git method
 `npm install GIT_REMOTE_URL`

 ## Usage